sjrojanooo/spark/README.md

 # Data Engineering Experience
 Earlier this year I was given a wonderful opportunity to work with Apache Spark to help build, and be apart of a migration (moving from one system to another).
 It was quite a change from working solely with the pandas dataframes and small csv, and excel files, but I always welcome the challenge.
 I think working through challenges promotes the best growth.
 It has been such a great experience, and I feel like I have only scratched the surface in this brief introduction to the Data Engineering World.

 I wanted to have some fun and use open source data sets provided in the "Our World in Data" Repo [here](https://github.com/owid/owid-datasets/tree/master/datasets) to use the functionalities enabled from the SparkSession.
-Although I wont be use an EC2 instance (unless someone wants to pay for it) I will still be able to read, transform, and write our data.

-# I will update the step by step process in a different commit here.
+# Docker
+# Build Docker Image
+The docker image will containerize the application and make readily available for you.
+To run this make sure you have Docker installed.
+It can be found [here](https://docs.docker.com/engine/install/).
+After installation you can build the image following the list of commands.
+Once you've built the images, you can open up the docker desktop to view the images that are in use.

+Basic Docker commands.
+1. To build and name the image
+  * `docker build -t spark .`
+2. Run the image in "detached mode", calling the name you just gave it in the build command.
+  * `docker run -d spark`
+3. This will show the list of running images with an active status
+  * `docker ps`
+4. Will show a list of images running with any type of status
+  * `docker ps -a`
+5. Stops a container, you much provide the container id.
+  * `docker stop <containter_id>`
+6. If you want to completely remove the image, to force remove you wil add and `-f` flag after the rmi.
+  * `docker rmi <image_id>`

+If you want to view what made up the layer image you can run `docker image history spark`.

+### What are we installing?
+* python
+* spark
+* correct version of java sdk
+* packages in the requirments.txt file
+  * findspark
+    * Spark might not be download on you sys.path, so findspark locates spark, to make it accessible in your IDE.
+  * pytest
+    * This package is used for our unit test.
+This will promote cleaner code and will also verify we are getting the expected output from our functions/methods.

+# Unit Test
+To run the unit test you can execute it using the `docker-compose up test`